Date & Time:

 Circumstances:

-The aircraft left RAF Syerston at 1810LT on a bombing mission over Torino.
-While approaching Lyon, two engines failed.
+The airplane departed RAF Syerston at 1810LT on an operation to Torino.
+While approaching Lyon, the crew reported a double engine failure.
 The captain reduced his altitude in an attempt to make an emergency landing in Valsonne, 30 km northwest of Lyon.
-By night and in low visibility, the aircraft hit the ground and crashed.
-Four crew members were killed while four others were injured.
+In low visibility due to the night, the airplane impacted the ground and crashed on a hill.
+Four crew members were killed and four others were injured.
 The aircraft was destroyed by impact forces and a post crash fire.

 Crew (106th Squadron):